The biggest World Cup field in history

 The 48 in one place

-That's all 48 confirmed qualifiers (plus the inter-confederation playoff slots which fill the final positions in March 2026).
+That's all 48 confirmed qualifiers — including the four European playoff winners (Czechia, Bosnia and Herzegovina, Türkiye, Sweden) and the two inter-confederation playoff winners (Iraq via the AFC route, DR Congo via the CAF route) confirmed in the March 2026 playoffs.
 Three hosts plus 45 qualifiers across six confederations.
 Six countries making their World Cup debut.
 Multiple historic absentees.
 The biggest, most unpredictable World Cup field in history.

 What to do now